MGAdam/Weather/README.md

-It's an simple Console App, where you can get your weather.
+This Project started as an simple Console App.
+There you could get your current weather data from your Geolocation.

-Plans for the future:

-1. Starting with an API connection
-2. Connect it with an Database
-3. Some new Commands to get the Weather from older days
-4. Maybe some Graphs
-5. Maybe track your position and get the Weather from this location

-MORE COMING SOON!
+Now it changes to a WindowsService.
+You will get a push Notification, after you startet your PC.